HUANGLIZI/HUANGLIZI.github.io/_pages/cv.md

 * National Scholarship of China (1%) 2020, 2021
 * Pacemaker to Merit Student of Xiamen University (1%) 2020
 * NongXin scholarship of Xiamen University (2%) 2020
-* Mathematical Contest in Modeling Meritorious (5%) 2019

 Talks
 ======